ReferenceHub/Pod/Episodes/06 - A minute of silence for Riot/info.md

 - Riot’s official NA and EU interviewers will be in attendance, though.
 - Riot has struggled to secure a venue for the finals of Worlds this year.
 - Viewers, unsurprisingly, started to wonder if Riot was cutting costs, possibly in response to the game's perceived drop-off in popularity.
-- "We want to to invest even more than what we do now in the future, but only if it makes sense for the business."
+- *"We want to to invest even more than what we do now in the future, but only if it makes sense for the business.”.*
 - Some clues Riot is cutting back budget:
 	- The MSI was being held in EU studios for most of the tournament.
 	- The NA LCS Spring Finals was held in a 1000 capacity music venue.